btitushopkins-ops/NFL-Blitz-Pro-2027/README.md

 | `5D-GFVE-ROSTER__3a__AUDIO0.gci` | All name-based commentary suppressed — every player uses the generic ("he"/"the receiver"/etc.) fallback.
 Use this if you'd rather never hear a wrong or mismatched name. |
 | `5D-GFVE-ROSTER__3a__AUDIO2.gci` | Conservative — only exact full-name matches (first + last) are pinned to their donor's audio; everything else falls back to generic commentary. |

-Pick whichever variant fits your tolerance for the occasional "wrong era" name callout vs. generic commentary.
+Pick whichever variant fits your tolerance for the occasional wrong first name name callout vs. generic commentary.
 All three have the same rosters, stats, and appearance data — only audio behavior differs.